Our use of cookies

 The parent of a child whose fifth birthday falls during the summer term who wishes to defer their child’s admission until the beginning of the following academic year (when the child will have begun to be of compulsory school age) will therefore need to make a separate in-year application for a place in Year 1 at the school.
 Any reception class place offered following an application made for the admission round will be withdrawn if the child does not take up that place by the first day of the summer term.

-Parents have the right to request, but not insist, that their child be considered for admission to a class outside of their normal age group.
+Parents have the right to request, but not insist, that their child be considered for admission to a class outside their normal age group.
 This could be the case, for example, if a child is gifted and talented, has experienced problems such as ill health, or that the child is summer born, ie a child born between 1st April and 31st August.
-Parents who wish for their child to be considered for admission to a class outside of their normal age group must make an application for the normal age group in the first instance.
+Parents who wish for their child to be considered for admission to a class outside their normal age group must make an application for the normal age group in the first instance.
 Parents must then submit a formal request to the Governing Body for the child to be considered for a different age group class instead.
-This request should be in the form of a written letter of application outlining the reasons why they wish for their child to be considered to be admitted into a class outside of their normal age group and enclosing any supportive evidence and documentation that they wish to be taken into account as part of that request.
+This request should be in the form of a written letter of application outlining the reasons why they wish for their child to be considered to be admitted into a class outside their normal age group and enclosing any supportive evidence and documentation that they wish to be taken into account as part of that request.

-The Governing Body will consider requests submitted for a child to be admitted into a class outside of their normal age group and advise parents of the outcome of that request before national offer day, having taken into account the information provided by the parents, the child’s best interests and the views of the Head Teacher.
+The Governing Body will consider requests submitted for a child to be admitted into a class outside their normal age group and advise parents of the outcome of that request before national offer day, having taken into account the information provided by the parents, the child’s best interests and the views of the Head Teacher.

 If the request is refused, the original application for the normal age group class will progress through the Local Authority co-ordinated admissions scheme, be considered by the Governing Body and the parents advised of the outcome.